Skip to content

 Shine Structures at St John Fisher Catholic Primary School

 At St John Fisher Catholic Primary School we believe that children learn best when they learn together.
-That’s why we use Shine Structures – our way of embedding Kagan-style collaborative learning into every classroom.
+That’s why we use Shine Structures – our way of embedding collaborative learning into every classroom.

 What are Shine Structures?